wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The method is also used by another helper function, `invalidateAll()`, to implement the case where only a single owner is to be invalidated.

+Note that `invalidateOwner()` may just fail to invalidate and return `false`, if the given block does not have an owner (the `owner` field is empty string).
+This property is being relied on in `invalidateAll()` as a quick check to see whether the block is exclusively owned, or just shared.
+Besides, `invalidateOwner()` allows a custom command to be passed as the command of the event being sent to the owner of the address.
+If not given, the command defaults to `FetchInv`.
+The only case where the default command is overridden is in `handleForceInv()`, which calls `invalidateAll()` with the command `ForceInv`, and the command will be passed to `invalidateOwner()` as well.